San Francisco County Superior Court: History

+Yerba Buena Cemetery, the city cemetery in the 1850s, bounded by Market street, Larkin street, and McAllister street, re-purposed and renamed Yerba Buena Square, was situated at today's Civic Center.
+In November 1867, the California Academy of Natural Sciences was denied expansion at this 16-acre plot.
+And later was granted 0.86 acres of land on Arguello Boulevard (then, First Avenue).

-In 1870, Yerba Buena Square, previously used as the city cemetery in the 1850s, was graded to prepare for the construction of the first purpose-built City Hall.
+In 1870, Yerba Buena Square, was graded to prepare for the construction of the first purpose-built City Hall.
 Plans from Augustus Laver were selected and construction began in 1871 but the building was not completed until a quarter-century later, in 1895.
 As historian John P. Young wrote in 1912, "The cost as originally estimated was quite modest, but there were plenty of critics who declared that it would be largely exceeded.
 The most pessimistic, however, did not even remotely approach the truth in making their guesses."
 It was destroyed during the April 1906 San Francisco earthquake and subsequent fire.

 In 1976 the court helped to create the San Francisco Pretrial Diversion Project, a nonprofit organization that helps to provide alternative punishments for misdemeanors and parking violations, in an attempt to divert petty offenders from overcrowded courtrooms.

 In 2000, a pilot Complex Civil Litigation Program was established in San Francisco's Superior Court, which has since been made permanent.

 As of August 2024, the court was so overwhelmed with criminal cases (due to the aftermath of the COVID-19 pandemic) that it had no choice but to dismiss 70 misdemeanor cases due to the unavailability of judges and courtrooms to hold speedy trials.
 One of the cases thus dismissed was a misdemeanor vehicular manslaughter case arising from a May 2022 crash which killed two Florida tourists.